GoogleCloudPlatform/cloud-data-quality/README.md

 CloudDQ is currently only tested to run on `Ubuntu`/`Debian` linux distributions.
 It may not work properly on other OS such as `MacOS`, `Windows`/`cygwin`, or `CentOS`/`Fedora`/`FreeBSD`, etc...

-For development or trying out CloudDQ, we recommend using either [Cloud Shell](https://cloud.google.com/shell/docs/launching-cloud-shell-editor) or a [Google Cloud Compute Engine VM](https://cloud.google.com/compute) with the [Ubuntu 18.04 OS distribution](https://cloud.google.com/compute/docs/images/os-details#ubuntu_lts).
+For development or trying out CloudDQ, we recommend using either [Cloud Shell](https://cloud.google.com/shell/docs/launching-cloud-shell-editor) or a [Google Cloud Compute Engine VM](https://cloud.google.com/compute) with the [Debian 11 OS distribution](https://cloud.google.com/compute/docs/images/os-details#debian).

-CloudDQ requires a Python 3.8 interpreter.
-If you are using the pre-built artifact, the Python interpreter is bundled into the zip so it can be executed using any Python version.
+CloudDQ requires the command `python3` to point to a Python Interterpreter version 3.8.x or 3.9.x.
+To install the correct Python version, please refer to the script `scripts/poetry_install.sh` for an interactive installation or `scripts/install_python3.sh` for a non-interactive installation intended for automated build/test processes.

 #### Using Pre-Built Executable